UniversityOfHelsinkiCS/oodikone/README.md

 - After creating a release, Oodikone is deployed to production
 - Updater is deployed to production when pushed if tests pass
 - Test databases can be updated, instructions in [anonyymioodi README](anonyymioodi/README.md)

-[Rapodiff](./services/backend/src/rapodiff/) can be used to check differences between Rapo and Oodikone data.

 ## ❓FAQ